Dr. Vijay Shah, longtime LI physician, dies

 Medicine runs in the family of Dr. Vijay Shah, a longtime physician on Long Island who died last month at age 60.

 Shah’s father was a physician in Kenya.
-His son, Neil, is a resident physician who is training in surgery at a hospital in Brooklyn.
-Shah’s daughter, Shivani, is in her final year of dental school in Boston.
+His son, Neil Vijay Shah of Manhattan, is a resident physician who is training in surgery at a hospital in Brooklyn, and his daughter, Shivani V. Shah, is in her final year of dental school in Boston.

 Vijay Shah died Jan.
 10 of natural causes in West Palm Beach, Florida, where he was traveling with friends on a golf trip; he did not wake up at his hotel, according to Neil Shah.

-For nearly 30 years, Shah worked in medicine on Long Island: first at Nassau University Medical Center, and then at St. Joseph Hospital in Bethpage, and at Syosset and Plainview hospitals, which are owned by the region’s largest health care provider, Northwell Health.
+For nearly 30 years, Shah worked in medicine on Long Island: first at Nassau University Medical Center; then at St. Joseph Hospital in Bethpage; and at Syosset and Plainview hospitals, both owned by the region’s largest health care provider, Northwell Health.

 Shah also was chief of infectious diseases at St. Joseph.

-"In my 30 years of experience, I know of no other doctor who's the chief of infectious disease at three separate hospitals," said Dr. Randolph DiLorenzo, Syosset's medical director, who first met Shah in 1991.
+"In my 30 years of experience, I know of no other doctor who's the chief of infectious disease at three separate hospitals," said Dr. Randolph DiLorenzo, Syosset Hospital's medical director who first met Shah in 1991.

 Vijay Shah was raised in Ahmedabad, the largest city in the Indian state of Gujarat, in the western part of the country, near Pakistan.
 He attended Baroda Medical College and, in 1986, immigrated to the United States — to Brooklyn — for his medical residency.